Lipschitz homotopy convergence of Alexandrov spaces II: Lipschitz contractible convex hulls

-As we have seen in Claim \ref{clm:flow2}, Claim \ref{clm:stab} is enough for the gradient flow of $\dist_{\tilde S(\hat q_i,2r)}$ to be a Lipschitz strong contraction of $\tilde B(\hat q_i,r)$ to $\hat q_i$ with uniform Lipschitz constant and time.
-Thus its composition with the gradient flow of $\tilde h_i$ gives a Lipschitz weak contraction of $\tilde U_i$ to $\hat q_i$.
-Furthermore, it is easy to modify the first flow to fix a small neighborhood of $q_i$.
+As we have seen in Claim \ref{clm:flow2}, Claim \ref{clm:stab} is enough to conclude that the gradient flow $\Psi_i$ of $\dist_{\tilde S(q_i,2r)}$ is a Lipschitz strong contraction of $\tilde B(\hat q_i,r)$ to $\hat q_i$ with uniform Lipschitz constant and time.
+Thus its composition with the gradient flow $\Phi_i$ of $\tilde h_i$ gives a Lipschitz weak contraction of $\tilde U_i$ to $\hat q_i$ (the weakness means that it does not necessarily fix $\hat q_i$).
+Furthermore, it is easy to modify $\Phi_i$ to fix a small neighborhood of $q_i$.
 For example, the following flow fixes $\tilde B(q_i,r/10)$ while keeping the Lipschitz constant and time uniformly bounded above: